The Limits of Limited Commitment: The Model

-We first examine the simple commitment structure This CST might describe a situation in which the leader can invest in new equipment to increase its productive capacity.
-Without the new equipment, the leader produces less than $3/2$; following the investment, the leader produces at least $3/2$.

-Any quantity in the interval $[3/2,5/3]$ is such that, whenever the follower best-responds, the leader benefits from deviating to a smaller quantity.
-Hence, any subgame perfect equilibrium must be such that the leader produces $3/2$ in the corresponding subgame.
-If instead the leader picks $[0,3/2)$ in the first period, then each firm produces the Cournot quantity.
-As $U(3/2)>U(x^C)$, the unique subgame perfect equilibrium is such that the leader commits to the upper interval.
+\Cref{F:example1} illustrates this example.
+Any quantity in the interval $[3/5,1]$ is such that, whenever the follower best-responds, the leader benefits from deviating to a smaller quantity.
+Hence, any equilibrium of $G(K)$ must be such that the leader produces $3/5$ in the corresponding subgame.
+If instead the leader picks $[0,3/5)$ in the first period, then each firm produces the Cournot quantity.
+As $U(3/5)>U(x^C)$, the unique equilibrium is such that in period 1 the leader chooses the upper interval.

-The previous reasoning applies if $3/2$ is replaced by any quantity $x^*$ in the interval $[x^C,\bar{\bar{x}}]$.
-Consequently, all actions in $[x^C,\bar{\bar{x}}]$ are simply plausible.
-A corollary of \Cref{thm3} is that these actions constitute the entire set of simply-plausible actions.
+The previous reasoning applies if $3/5$ is replaced by any quantity $x^*$ in the interval $(1/3,2/3]$, so all actions in $[1/3,2/3]$ are simply plausible.
+We will see below that these are in fact the only simply-plausible actions: we show in \Cref{sec: mainone} that any simply-plausible outcome is such that the leader's payoff is bounded by her Stackelberg and Cournot payoffs.
+However, we show in \Cref{sec: maintwo} that the set of plausible outcomes may be larger than the set of simply-plausible ones; moreover, in general, the Cournot payoffs do not bound the payoffs that the leader can obtain.

-\paragraph{A commitment structure that violates Property I.} We now consider the commitment structure This CST might represent a situation in which the leader faces three options: rely on old equipment and produce at most $1/8$, get new equipment and produce some quantity in $(1/8,1/3]$, or outsource production to produce more than $ 1/3$.\footnote{In this example, outsourcing does not involve commitment.} \Cref{F:example2} illustrates this example.
-The curve in red (respectively, blue) gives the payoffs of the leader given that the follower best-responds to $1/3$ (respectively, $1/8$).

-The subgame following the choice of $(1/8,1/3]$ has a unique equilibrium, in which the leader produces $1/3$.
-The other subgame has two equilibria: one yielding the Cournot outcome, the other involving the leader choosing quantity $ 1/8$.
-Hence, there are two subgame perfect equilibria.
-In one of them the leader produces $1/3$, while in the other the leader produces $x^C$.
-In the former equilibrium, the leader anticipates that if she were to select $\left[0,1/8\right]\cup\left(1/3, 5/3\right]$ in the first period, the follower would respond by producing a quantity larger than $x^C$.
-Consequently, the leader settles for the quantity $1/3$, thus obtaining a payoff smaller than $U(x^C)$.
-We show in \Cref{sec: maintwo} that this example illustrates a more general point: beyond simple CSTs, the Cournot payoffs generally do not bound from below the payoffs that the leader can obtain.